yohanesnuwara/python-bootcamp-for-geoengineers/README.md

   * Simple well-test analysis
   * Simple decline curve analysis

-### Geoscience, Exploration, and Production Automation with Python Course
+### 2. Geoscience, Exploration, and Production Automation with Python

 ## Talks

-### Python Awareness in Exploration and Production for Students and Professionals
+### 1. Python Awareness in Exploration and Production for Students and Professionals ([Notebook](https://github.com/yohanesnuwara/python-bootcamp-for-geoengineers/blob/master/demo_starting_python_E%26P_1hour.ipynb))

 This is my 1-1.5 hour talk to tell reasons why geoscientists and petroleum engineers, students and professionals, should consider starting to learn Python.
 I gave this talk in a joint webinar by SPE Asia Pacific University (Malaysia) and SPE Northern Emirates Section (UAE) in 21 October, 2020.

-I gave a Python demo as a trigger material: [Starting Python for E&P in 1 Hour Demo](https://github.com/yohanesnuwara/python-bootcamp-for-geoengineers/blob/master/demo_starting_python_E%26P_1hour.ipynb)
+I gave a Python demo as a trigger material.
+See inside the notebook.

 * Python and its effectiveness - *comparing use vs. non-use of list comprehension*
 * Numpy, Matplotlib, and Pandas - *quick tour of the libraries*
 * Access exploration open dataset - *stream exploration data (well log) from Kansas Geological Survey*
 * Access production open dataset - *stream production data from Volve field in a Zenodo repository*

-### Machine Learning Application in the Volve Field Dataset
+### 2. Machine Learning Application in the Volve Field Dataset

 ## License